gsthr logo

 Smoking in Brazil

 In Brazil, the sale of cigarettes is legal, and purchasing them both online and from vending machines is allowed.
 Importing for trade is permitted with an import license.
 Tobacco products including cigarettes are subject to a comprehensive ban on all advertising.
 Also, health warnings on cigarette packaging are required, and the minimum legal age for purchasing cigarettes is 18 years.
-There are legal restrictions on smoking in public places, and cigarettes are subject to a total taxation rate of 80%.
-Prevalence data show that, in 2024, Brazil had an estimated 20.1 million current adult smokers, with an adult current smoking prevalence of 12%.
+There are legal restrictions on smoking in public places, and cigarettes are subject to a total taxation rate of 80%, with a specific excise rate of 27.27%.
+Prevalence data show that Brazil had an estimated 20.1 million current adult smokers in 2024, with an adult current smoking prevalence of 12%.
 Among males, the smoking prevalence was 15.7%, and among females, it was 9.1%.
 As of 2019, the number of daily smokers was approximately 17.7 million, with an adult daily smoking prevalence of 11.4%—14.3% among males and 8.8% among females.
 According to data from 2021, tobacco smoking resulted in approximately 134,200 deaths, including 89,000 among males and 45,200 among females.
 This means smoking accounted for 7.47% of all deaths in the country—8.89% of male deaths and 5.68% of female deaths.

 Read articles from Brazil